cecilesde/admet-toxicity-predictor/README.md

 - Morgan fingerprints lose all 3D structural information
 - SR-ARE is a proxy for oxidative stress-induced hepatotoxicity, not a direct measurement
 - The model doesn't account for dose (any molecule is toxic at high enough concentration)
-- ~6k training molecules — small dataset for this kind of problem
+- ~6k training molecules: small dataset for this kind of problem
 - `MultiOutputClassifier` trains independent models: no cross-endpoint information sharing

 ## What I'd do next